Policy Filtration for RLHF to Mitigate Noise in Reward Models: Methods

+In practice, use the samples collected by the unfiltered policy $\pi_\theta$ as if they were collected by $\mu_\theta$ in the original PPO algorithm.
+This leads to Policy Filtration Proximal Policy Optimization (PF-PPO) listed in Algorithm~\ref{alg:pf-ppo}, which is an algorithm that only modifies the sampling process of PPO.

-\textbf{Weight choice.} By defining different weight vector $\mathbf{w}$, we obtain different variants of PF-PPO.
+\textbf{Weight choice.} By defining different weight vectors $\mathbf{w}$, we can obtain different policy filtering strategies for PF-PPO.
 Our objective is to choose a weight vector $\mathbf{w}$ such that the accuracy of the reward model on the responses generated by the filtered policies can be maximized.
-To measure this accuracy, we calculate the coefficient of determination (aka R-squared or $R^2$)~\citep{draper1998applied} between the rewards and the actual scores of the responses generated by the policy. $R^2$ measures how well the actual scores can be predicted by the rewards with a linear model.
-Since PF-PPO optimizes the policy based on the rewards on these responses, how well these rewards resemble the actual performance is closely related to the final performance of our algorithm.
-We find $R^2$ well correlates with the final performance and can imply the level of reward over-optimization of the subsequent RLHF algorithm, therefore serving as a useful metrics to determine the weight vector used on PF-PPO.
+To measure this accuracy, we choose a simple heuristic, the coefficient of determination (aka R-squared or $R^2$)~\citep{draper1998applied} between the rewards and the actual scores of the responses generated by the policy. $R^2$ measures how well the actual scores can be predicted by the rewards with a linear model.
+Specifically, given a set of responses $\{(c_i, y_i)\}$ sampled from the filtered policy $y_i \sim \mu_\theta(\cdot|c_i)$, we can collect the corresponding reward $R_i := R_\phi(y_i|c_i)$ and the actual score $s_i$.
+Then, we fit a linear model $f$ to predict the actual score based on the reward and denote the predicted score as $\hat{s}_i=f(R_i)$.
+The R-squared is calculated as $1-\frac{\sum_i(s_i - \hat{s}_i)^2}{\sum_i (s_i - \bar{s})^2}$ where $\bar{s}$ is the average of actual scores.
+Since PF-PPO optimizes the policy based on the rewards on these responses, how well these rewards indicate the actual performance is closely related to the final performance of our algorithm.
+We find $R^2$ well correlates with the final performance and can imply the level of reward over-optimization of the subsequent RLHF algorithm, therefore serving as a useful metrics to determine the weight vector used in PF-PPO.

-To select a weight vector, we first sample a set of responses using policy checkpoints collected from different stages of a standard RLHF process.
-The, we group the responses with similar rewards, record the average actual score and reward for each group, and calculate the $R^2$ by treating each group as a sample point.
-We exam different variants of the unfiltered policy $\pi_\theta$ and evaluate how different ways of filtration can improve the accuracy of the reward model on the responses generated by these filtered policies.
+To select a weight vector, we first checkpoint three policies $\pi_\theta$ collected from different stages of a standard RLHF process and collect responses using filtered policies $\mu_\theta$ in combination with different policy filtering strategies.
+Then, we group the responses with similar rewards, record the average actual score and reward for each group, and calculate the $R^2$ by treating each group as a sample point.
+We exam how different policy filtering strategies can improve the reliability of the rewards on the responses generated by the corresponding filtered policies.